PX4/PX4-Devguide/en/log/flight_review.md

 This graph shows a frequency plot for the roll, pitch and yaw axis based on the actuator controls signal (the PID output from the rate controller).
 It helps to identify frequency peaks and configuring the software filters.
-There should only be a single peak at the lowest end up to a few Hz, the rest should be low and flat.
+There should only be a single peak at the lowest end (below around 20 Hz), the rest should be low and flat.

 Note that the y-axis scaling is different for different vehicles, but logs from the same vehicle can be directly compared to each other.

 #### Examples: Good Vibration

 [QAV-R 5" Racer](https://docs.px4.io/en/frames_multicopter/qav_r_5_kiss_esc_racer.html) frame (excellent vibration).

 Note that this allows us to considerably increase the cutoff frequency of the software filters

 ![Low vibration QAV-R 5 Racer - FFT plot](../../assets/flight_log_analysis/flight_review/vibrations_good_actuator_controls_fft.png)

 DJI F450 frame (good vibration).
-Note the blade passing frequency of the propellers around 100 Hz.

 ![Low vibration DJI F450 - FFT plot](../../assets/flight_log_analysis/flight_review/vibrations_f450_actuator_controls_fft.png)